1 Hour / 1 CE

 This program provides an overview of the use of scenario planning in violence risk assessment and management.
 Scenario planning allows risk and threat assessment professionals to forecast possible violent futures and build management plans to prevent those futures.

 This program explores the historical roots of scenario planning in the military, industry, finance, and disaster planning.
 Most of the program focuses on how scenario planning methods can assist professionals in three critical ways when used as part of structured professional judgment (SPJ) risk assessment.
 First, scenarios can help evaluators consider repeat, escalation, twist, worst-case, and best-case trajectories of violence.
 Second, they enable us to hypothesize about the likelihood, nature, severity, imminence, and frequency of future violence.
 Third, they aid in the construction of monitoring, supervision, treatment, and victim safety planning strategies.
-Finally, a series of case studies are presented illustrating scenario planning with diverse violent offenders.
+Finally, a series of case studies is presented illustrating scenario planning with diverse violent offenders.

 Learning Objectives